James Remar: Films

 Remar has spent the majority of his film career playing villains.
 He portrayed the violent gang member Ajax in the cult film The Warriors (1979), and the murdering sociopath Albert Ganz in the hit 48 Hrs.
 (1982).
 Both films were directed by Walter Hill.
 Remar also played real-life 1930s-era gangster Dutch Schultz in The Cotton Club (1984).

 In contrast to these roles, Remar starred in the film Windwalker (1980) as the young Cheyenne Windwalker, for which he spoke his lines in the Cheyenne language.
 He also portrayed a gay man in the film Cruising (1980).
 That same year, Remar had a cameo in the Western The Long Riders (1980) in a bar fight scene with David Carradine.

-He was the star of the film Quiet Cool (1986) and was cast as Corporal Hicks in the science-fiction/horror film Aliens (1986), but because of drug related issues he was fired and replaced by Michael Biehn shortly after filming began.
+He was the star of the film Quiet Cool (1986) and was cast as Corporal Hicks in the science-fiction/horror film Aliens (1986), but was replaced by Michael Biehn shortly into filming after being arrested for drug possession.
 At least one piece of footage featuring Remar made it into the final version of the film: when the Marines enter the processing station and the camera tilts down from the Alien nest, though Remar is not seen in close-up.
 He is also filmed from the back as the Marines first enter the compound on LV-426 and when "Hicks" approaches the cocooned woman, again filmed from the rear so the viewer is unable to tell it is Remar and not Michael Biehn.

 He played Quill, one of the main villains in The Phantom (1996).
-He appeared in Mortal Kombat: Annihilation (1997), the sequel to the film Mortal Kombat (1995), taking over the role of Raiden from Christopher Lambert.
+In 1994 he played a supporting role in the film Renaissance Man (1994) appeared in Mortal Kombat Annihilation (1997), the sequel to the film Mortal Kombat (1995), taking over the role of Raiden from Christopher Lambert.
 He then followed this with a role in the direct-to-video science fiction film Robo Warriors (1996).
 Other films include Psycho (1998), in which he played the patrolman, Drugstore Cowboy (1989), Tales from the Darkside: The Movie (1990), Wedlock (1991), Boys on the Side (1995), The Quest (1996), Rites of Passage (1999), Hellraiser: Inferno (2000), 2 Fast 2 Furious (2003), Fear X (2003), Blade: Trinity (2004), The Girl Next Door (2004).
 He played a brief role as General Bratt in the prologue of Pineapple Express (2008).
 He also had a role in the horror film The Unborn (2009), alongside C.S.
 Lee, who portrays Vince Masuka in Dexter.
 He also played the father of Olivia Grey in Feed (2017).

-Remar was featured in the film X-Men: First Class (2011) and voiced the Autobot Sideswipe in the film Transformers: Dark of the Moon (2011), replacing André Sogliuzzo.
+Remar appeared in the film X-Men: First Class (2011) and voiced the Autobot Sideswipe in the film Transformers: Dark of the Moon (2011), replacing André Sogliuzzo.
 He was also cast in the heist film Setup (2011) and starred in the film Arena (2011).

 Remar played two different, unrelated characters in Quentin Tarantino's film Django Unchained (2012): Ace Speck and Butch Pooch.
 He starred, alongside Emma Roberts, Lucy Boynton, and Lauren Holly, in the thriller film The Blackcoat's Daughter (2015).